 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Diabetes Prevention Program (MDPP) No prior authorization required.
 MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance or copay for the MDPP benefit.
-50% coinsurance Medicare Part B prescription drugs When in-network: prior authorization or step therapy is required for some drugs.
+50% coinsurance When in-network: prior authorization or step therapy is required for some drugs.
 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't selfadministered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant The following Part B drug categories may be subject to step therapy: Bevacizumab products (oncology) Erythropoesis stimulating agents (ESAS) Filgrastim products Immunologics Multiple sclerosis (MS) Ophthalmic Osteoporosis Pegfilgrastim products Rituximab Trastuzumab products 30% coinsurance
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug The following Part B drug categories may be subject to step therapy: Bevacizumab products (oncology) Erythropoesis stimulating agents (ESAS) Filgrastim products Immunologics Multiple sclerosis (MS) Ophthalmic Osteoporosis Pegfilgrastim products Rituximab Trastuzumab products 50% coinsurance